warezit/ModSauce-Server/README.md

 2. Click the button "Upload Log"
 3. Paste the link to your log file with your issue.
    * Issues without links to log files will either be ignored or deleted/closed.
+4. Give a summary of what you were doing that may have caused the issue.

 # Questions?